syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/ToolTip.md

 layout: post
 title: ToolTip in Syncfusion® Rating control for Xamarin.iOS
-description: Learn how to change the ToolTip of rating control
+description: Learn how to configure and customize the ToolTip in the Rating control
 platform: xamarin.ios
 control: Rating
 documentation: ug